The Infinite-message Limit of Two-terminal Interactive Source Coding: Iterative algorithm for computing and

 \item \textbf{Output:} $R_{sum,t}^A(p_{XY})=H(X|Y)+H(Y|X)-\rho_t^A(p_{XY})$ and $R_{sum,t}^B(p_{XY})=H(X|Y)+H(Y|X)-\rho_t^B(p_{XY})$.

-\end{itemize} To make numerical computation feasible, $\mathcal P_{XY}$ has to be discretized.
+\end{itemize} To make {computer-based numerical evaluation} feasible, $\mathcal P_{XY}$ has to be discretized.
 Once discretized, however, in each iteration, the amount of computation is the same and is fixed by the discretization step-size.
 Also note that results from each iteration are re-used in the following one.
 Therefore, for large $t$, the complexity to compute $R_{sum,t}^A$ grows linearly with respect to $t$.

 $R_{sum,\infty}$ can also be evaluated to any precision, in principle, by running this iterative algorithm for $t = 1, 2, \ldots$, until some stopping criterion is met, e.g., the maximum difference between $\rho_{t-1}^A$ and $\rho_t^A$ on $\mathcal P_{XY}$ falls below some threshold.
 Developing stopping criteria with precision guarantees requires some knowledge of the rate of convergence which is not established in this paper; the rate may, however, be empirically estimated.
-For the example presented in Sec.~\ref{subsection:oneside}, the process of convergence and the impact of the discretization step-size to the iterative evaluation is discussed.
-When the objective is to evaluate $R_{sum,\infty}(p_{XY})$ for all pmfs in $\mathcal P_{XY}$, this iterative algorithm is much more efficient than using (\ref{eqn:minsumrate}) to solve for $R_{sum,t}^A$ for each $p_{XY}$ for $t = 1, 2, \ldots$, an approach which follows the definition of $R_{sum,\infty}$ literally as the limit of $R_{sum,t}^A$ as $t\rightarrow \infty$.
-Our iterative algorithm is based on Theorem~\ref{thm:functioncomp} which is a characterization of $R_{sum,\infty}$ {\it without taking a limit involving} $t$.
+For the example presented in Section~\ref{subsection:oneside}, the empirical rate of convergence and the impact of the discretization step-size {on} the iterative evaluation is discussed.
+When the objective is to evaluate $R_{sum,\infty}(p_{XY})$ for all pmfs in $\mathcal P_{XY}$, this iterative algorithm is much more efficient than using (\ref{eqn:minsumrate}) to solve for $R_{sum,t}^A$ for each $p_{XY}$ for $t = 1, 2, \ldots$, an approach which {literally} follows the definition of $R_{sum,\infty}$ as the limit of $R_{sum,t}^A$ as $t\rightarrow \infty$.
+Our iterative algorithm is based on Theorem~\ref{thm:functioncomp} which is a {\em limit-free} characterization of $R_{sum,\infty}$.